ct5845/go-starters/apps/tailwindcss/README.md

 ```

 ### Preview
-Runs the build, and then runs the app, defaults to `production` environment.
+Runs the build, and then runs the app, defaults to `prod` environment.
 ```bash
 make preview
 ```